GLOBAL MARKETS-U.S. shares rebound, euro briefly dips below $1.35

 of the day's losses to close slightly lower in a late-day surge,

-and the S&P rallied 1 percent to recoup almost all its prior
+and the S&P rallied 1 percent to recoup most of its prior day

 MSCI's 45-country all-country world index